Rodolfo Miguens

-Rodolfo Luís Costa Miguens Correia, known as Rodolfo (born 6 November 1976) is a Portuguese football coach and a former player.
-He is currently the manager of Al-Hilal B.
+Rodolfo Luís Costa Miguens Correia, known as Rodolfo (born 6 November 1976) is a Portuguese professional football manager and former player.

 He played 11 seasons and 194 games in the Primeira Liga for Estrela da Amadora, Varzim, Académica de Coimbra, Beira-Mar and Porto.

-Club career
+Playing career

 He made his Primeira Liga debut for Estrela da Amadora on 30 April 1995 in a game against Porto.

+Managerial career

+In January 2024, Rodolfo took over as manager of Saudi Third Division club Al-Ula, leading them to promotion to the Saudi Second Division League in his first two months.
+On 30 October 2024, Rodolfo left the club by mutual consent.
+Since August 2025 he is leading Neom SC U21.